Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 In fact, originally you did the two steps above in one statement and that was the only way to load a value cursor.
 Later, the calculus was generalized.
 The original form still works:

-declare C cursor fetch from call get_a_row(id);
+cursor C fetch from call get_a_row(id);

 The OUT

-statement lets you return a single row economically and
+statement lets you return a single row economically and lets you then

-lets you then test if there actually was a row and if so, read the columns.
+test if there actually was a row and if so, read the columns.
+It infers all the

-It infers all the various column names and types so it is resilient
+various column names and types so it is resilient to schema change and generally

-to schema change and generally a lot less error prone than having a
+a lot less error prone than having a large number of out

-arguments to your procedure.
+arguments to your

 The use of the LIKE

-keyword to refer to groups of columns spread
+keyword to refer to groups of columns spread to other

-to other places in CQL as a very useful construct, but it began here
+places in CQL as a very useful construct, but it began here with the need to

-with the need to describe a cursor shape economically, by reference.
+describe a cursor shape economically, by reference.

 OUT UNION Statement